-Today we'll look at Nexteer Automotive Group Limited (HKG:1316) and reflect on its potential as an investment.
+Today we are going to look at Nexteer Automotive Group Limited (HKG:1316) to see whether it might be an attractive investment prospect.
 Specifically, we're going to calculate its Return On Capital Employed (ROCE), in the hopes of getting some insight into the business.

 So, How Do We Calculate ROCE?